ICML 2026 accepted paper · arXiv updated May 22, 2026

 Abstract

-We propose the Info-Gain Sampler, a principled, training-free decoding framework that balances immediate uncertainty with information gain over future masked tokens.
-Across reasoning, coding, creative writing, and image generation, Info-Gain Sampler consistently outperforms prior greedy baselines — including a concurrent lookahead method — while keeping practical overhead minimal.
+To address this, we propose the Info-Gain Sampler, a training-free decoding method that uses the bidirectional structure of MDMs to balance immediate uncertainty with the information gained over remaining masked positions.
+Across reasoning, coding, creative writing, and image generation tasks, Info-Gain Sampler consistently outperforms existing MDM samplers.

 02